act-rules/act-rules.github.io/_rules/video-only-alternative-for-visual-c3232f.md

 #### Failed Example 2

-This `video` element, which has no audio, has a incorrect text transcript available through a link on the same page.
+This `video` element, which has no audio, has a transcript which does not convey the information included in the video-only content.
+The transcript is available through a link on the same page.

 ```html
 <html lang="en">